The Carolina Hurricanes eliminated one New York-area hockey team and will now face another.

 With that said, let’s look at the Devils’ series prices and their odds in this series against the Hurricanes.

-Devils vs. Hurricanes Odds: New Jersey a Small Favorite for Second-Straight Series
+Devils vs. Hurricanes Odds: NJ Favorite for Second-Straight Series

 The Devils opened as a slight favorite against the Rangers in the first round.
 That changed after back-to-back blowouts in Games 1 and 2.
 But New Jersey won Game 3 in overtime then dominated Games 4 and 5 to take a 3-2 series lead.
 After a Game 6 loss, the Devils got great goaltending from Akira Schmid in the shutout victory.